Optimizing queries to video surveillance data under privacy

 for a distributed architecture

-The BioQOP project is a collaborative research project funded by the French ANR, with partners Idemia, CNRS (GREYC), and ENS (PSL University).
-It spans three years, 2018–2020.
+The BioQOP project was a collaborative research project funded by the French ANR, with partners Idemia, CNRS (GREYC), and ENS (PSL University).
+It spanned four years, 2018–2021.

-The BioQOP project deals with an architecture where a facial recognition system is distributed on several nodes.
+The BioQOP project dealt with an architecture where a facial recognition system is distributed on several nodes.
 The innovation is to train each of these nodes in such a way that:

 Biometric data processing is realized with deep convolutional neural networks (CNNs).
 Thanks to property 1., an adversary who has access to one node is not able to effectively exploit the underlying CNN signature for classifying biometric data.
 We plan to measure privacy loss thanks to Differential Privacy techniques.
 Furthermore, during the BioQOP project, we want to design optimization techniques for accessing and querying costly resources – the cost here being the required differential privacy budget.